-struct lsxpack\header \ (\hsi\prepare\decode) (void \hdr\set, struct lsxpack\header \hdr, size\t space)
+struct lsxpack\header \ (\hsi\prepare\decode) (void \hdr\set, struct lsxpack\header \hdr, size t space)

 Return a header set prepared for decoding.
-If hdr is NULL, this means return a new structure with at least space' bytes available in the decoder buffer.
-If 'hdr' is not NULL, it means there was not enough decoder buffer and it must be increased by ''space'() bytes.
+If hdr is NULL, this means return a new structure with at least space bytes available in the decoder buffer.
+On success, a newly prepared header is returned.

+If hdr is not NULL, it means there was not enough decoder buffer and it must be increased to at least space bytes. buf, val\len, and name\offset member of the hdr structure may change.
+On success, the return value is the same as hdr.

-If NULL is returned the header set is discarded.
+If NULL is returned, the space cannot be allocated.

-int (\hsi\process\header) (void \hdr\set, struct lsxpack\header \hdr) Process new header.
+int (\hsi\process\header) (void \hdr\set, struct lsxpack\header \hdr)

+Process new header.